 When composing images, photographers should leave a certain amount of negative space around their subject.
 This helps viewers understand the movement of the subject.
 This is especially important when photographing moving objects like people and cars.
 Photographers should use negative space to their advantage and avoid taking shots of their subjects that are too small or too large.
 When using photos online the negative space also gives you liberty in cropping the photograph in various ways (Square for Instagram, wide and short for a banner on Facebook, etc).
 It allows you to use one photograph for multiple purposes and platforms.

-Below are some tips on how to utilize negative space in your photographs.
+Below are some photography tips on how to utilize negative space in your photographs.
 They may help you create better images and avoid clumsy mistakes.
-Also, see the article from TOPSweb.com – How To Work With Images For Your Website for some in-depth information.
+Also, see our previous article – How To Work With Images For Your Website for some in-depth information.

 If you’re shooting landscapes, you can utilize negative space to add a sense of solitude and relaxation to your images.
 However, you have to be careful when choosing the composition, as adding or subtracting negative space will alter the balance of weight between other elements.
 In addition, there are certain ways in which negative space can enhance the image’s composition.
 Fortunately, there are several tools you can use to improve the look of your images.

-The first step in creating an effective negative space photo is experimenting with negative space.
-You can experiment with a single object, and if you succeed, you can introduce more subjects.
+The first step in creating an effective negative space photo is experimenting with negative space, expirament with a single object, and if you succeed, you can introduce more subjects.
 Remember that negative space tends to make your photographs minimalist, so experiment with it and find the right balance.
 This will allow you to create photos with more negative space but still have a strong focus on the main subject.
 If you’re working in a busy street, a single object can often make negative space work well.

 To create an effect that draws the viewer’s attention, consider placing peripheral elements within the frame.
 By placing them near the edge of the frame, they will create a sense of movement.
 This way, the viewer won’t be distracted by too many other things in the scene.
 In contrast, a central figure can create ambiguity and tension, which is a common effect of negative space.